 Level 4 is literally a no-go zone – even its own website advises you not to buy tickets up there if you’re afraid of heights.
 It’s the reason why I had to turn down the opportunity to see Bruno Mars next month.
 For as much as I adore that pocket rocket’s electric on-stage antics, I have no desire to try and watch Bruno Mars from Mars – he’s tiny enough as it is.

-For those of you wondering whether it’s worth the risk, let me try to recreate the Level 4 experience for you:
+For those of you still wondering whether it’s worth the risk, let me try to recreate the Level 4 experience:

 - Imagine meeting your favourite performing artist of all time at the base of Mount Kilimanjaro.